 VR in Property: a real selling point

-As the sun streams in through impressive windows, you enter a large reception room expertly furnished with a luxurious palette.
+As the sun streams through impressive windows, you enter a large reception room expertly furnished in a luxurious palette.
 You’re half expecting the smell of freshly ground coffee and vanilla candles to waft through as you continue on into the kitchen.
 You remove your virtual reality headset, only to be greeted by your shoebox flat.
+Clearly, it’s time to move.
 The real estate industry is no stranger to using 360 walkthroughs and virtual tours, but as the world of VR develops, what role will it play in selling houses?

 A picture paints a thousand words